Paving way for the stalled 19th SAARC summit, Nepal Prime Minister KP Sharma Oli met Pakistan’s former PM Yousaf Raza Gillani on December 02, 2018.

 Days after the successful 4th BIMSTEC Summit, Former Nepali PM and Chairman of ruling Communist Party of Nepal Pushpa Kamal Dahal (Prachanda) said Nepal was keen on taking ahead the SAARC Summit in its next move.

 Prachanda made these sensational statements on the side-lines of his four-day bilateral visit to India in the last week concluding on September 09, 2018.

-As part of his four-day visit that he called ‘productive’, the former Nepali PM has reportedly expressed his government’s commitment to revive the stalled 19th SAARC Summit at the earliest possible.
+As part of his four-day visit that he called ‘productive’, the former Nepali PM reportedly expressed his government’s commitment to revive the stalled 19th SAARC Summit at the earliest possible.

 Ruling out misconceptions over BIMSTEC as replacement to SAARC, Prachanda said on September 07, 2018 that SAARC and BIMSTEC support each other and are not substitutes to one another.

-Explaining more on his India visit, Prachanda informed that they discussed on various key issues pertaining to Indo-Nepal bilateral ties and the region.
+Explaining more on his India visit, Prachanda informed that they discussed various key issues pertaining to Indo-Nepal bilateral ties and the region.